Glittering Renaissance cities, medieval hilltop castles, and rolling valley vineyards

 Holidays in Tuscany give you the opportunity to totally unwind.
 It’s home to wonderful vineyards where some of the country’s best wines are produced, as well as olive groves, orange fields, and small local farms.
 Spend your days admiring the 16th Century architecture of the town, stopping off in local boutiques, and family run restaurants where you can enjoy some of Italy’s best cuisine.
 When it comes to the evening, there are quiet bars where you can unwind with a cocktail, cool beer, or fine wine in hand.

 Book you luxury holiday in Tuscany with Sovereign, and we’ll help you choose the ideal hotel for your stay.
-Whomever you’re travelling with, our Trusted Advisers will take the time to get to know you before recommending one of our expertly selected hotels.
-Stay at the Castel Monastero for beautiful views over the surrounding countryside, a romantic wine cellar and elegant, rustic interiors.
+Whomever you’re travelling with, our Personal Travel Planners will take the time to get to know you before recommending one of our expertly selected hotels.

 The best airports for Tuscany are Florence and Pisa.
 Direct flights from the UK take approximately two hours.